 The real turn around came from something else: I started paying attention to my finances, and taking action.

-If I can do it, you can do it.
+If I can change my financial life, you probably can too.